Taken from Facebook–The Ryan White Story – EVERYONE needs to know

 Part Two – This is the story about Ryan White who acquired HIV through a blood transfusion.
 For information about Aspire Indiana HIV/AIDS Services

-Ultimately10(33), though, the family decided to move to another community.
+Ultimately, though, the family decided to move to another community.
 Ryan enrolled in Hamilton Heights High School and was welcomed with open arms.
 The students had taken it upon themselves to learn about AIDS and educate their parents and teachers, as well.
 Ryan thrived in his new environment.

 Ryan’s story captured the attention of the media and the public and his courage, determination, and positive attitude made him a hero for many.

+He testified before the National Commission on AIDS.
 Though constantly surprised by the notoriety he received because of his seemingly simple wish just to go to school, Ryan nevertheless recognized the value of the spotlight and seized the opportunities he was given.
 In all of his appearances, he gave voice to the desires of thousands of people with HIV/AIDS who wanted only to be treated with respect and compassion and given the opportunity to live as normal a life as possible.
 Ryan’s visibility and outspokenness were especially crucial in the early days of the AIDS epidemic.

 Because Ryan was infected through blood products and not through sexual contact or intravenous drug use, many found him more sympathetic than others with HIV and AIDS.
 Ryan, however, rejected all attempts to portray him as “innocent.”
 He never drew a line between himself and other people living with HIV and AIDS and always urged compassion and support for all people living with the disease.
+Ryan White just wanted to go to school but was ostracized after getting AIDS thru blood products.
+That didn’t stop him.
+He went on to educate the world about AIDS, became famous and made close friends along the way, including Elton John & Michael Jackson!

 Ryan White People Magazine